CIP Assay Accuracy

 Temperature.
 We control the temperature by providing a shaking incubator.
 The ability to reproduce and maintain the temperature of the assay for the specified amount of time, increases the chances of an accurate reproducibility.

 pH levels.
 The pH is controlled through our assay buffer’s composition.
-It is optimized for alkaline proteases commonly used in industrial cleaning applications, but harsh chemicals can impact enzyme activity that our assay cannot control.
+It is optimized for alkaline proteases commonly used in industrial cleaning applications: Harsh chemicals can impact enzyme activity that our assay cannot control.
 But we can measure those effects.
-Our assay is also compatible with other pH, for example to measure activity and concentration of neutral proteases, and you are welcome to use your preferred buffer or sample matrix.
+Our assay is also compatible with other pH, for example measuring activity and concentration of neutral proteases.
+You are welcome to use your preferred buffer or sample matrix.

 The quality of water.
 The water used in the actual cleaning process – demineralized, deionized, soft and hard water can have a big impact on enzyme activity.
 As with pH and other matrix effects, our assay can provide information to guide optimization of your process.

-Our assay is a tool that the customer can use to see how enzyme activity increases or decreases under different conditions.
+CIP Assay.
+Our CIP assay is a tool that the customer can use to see how enzyme activity increases or decreases under different conditions.

-In one example, there was a process with several steps and different chemical compositions in the cleaning process so.
-In the first step, the chemistry was very optimized for the enzyme, so there was high activity.
+In one example, there is a process with several steps and different chemical compositions in the cleaning process .
+In the first step, the chemistry is optimized for the enzyme, so there is high activity.

-The second step had harsh chemistry with a negative impact on enzyme performance.
-In the final step, the conditions were mild and supported high enzyme activity again.
+The second step has harsh chemistry with a negative impact on enzyme performance.
+In the final step, the conditions are mild and support high enzyme activity again.

-This resulted in three different calibration lines that could be made for the three different chemical matrices.
-For each matrix, we compared how far from the predicted calibration line each individual measurement was.
-For half of the measurements, the known enzyme dose was within 5% from the predicted line, and greater than 75% of the measurements were within 10% of the known enzyme dose.
+This results in three different calibration lines that could be made for the three different chemical matrices.
+For each matrix, we compare how far from the predicted calibration line each individual measurement is.
+For half of the measurements, the known enzyme dose is within 5% from the predicted line.
+Greater than 75% of the measurements are within 10% of the known enzyme dose.

-Therefore, a single measurement using our assay can accurately estimate the actual enzyme concentration, and if two or three measurements per sample are made, the average value is typically within 5% of the true dose.
+Therefore, a single measurement using our assay can accurately estimate the actual enzyme concentration.
+If two or three measurements per sample are made, the average value is typically within 5% of the true dose.